Combined Koreas crew upgrades to gold; Chelimo wins marathon

 Koreans hugged on the boat and on the banks along the course.

-South Korean news agency Yonhap quoted Kim Kwang Chol, a North Korean coach of the traditional canoe team, as saying he “felt the strength of a unified nation when we came together, dedicated our minds to a single purpose, and paddled the boat forward.”
+South Korean news agency Yonhap quoted Kim Kwang Chol, a North Korean coach, as saying he “felt the strength of a unified nation when we came together, dedicated our minds to a single purpose, and paddled the boat forward.”

+South Korean President Moon Jae-in posted praise on social media saying he was “very proud” of the team and that “young athletes who were pouring sweat training at Han River (South Korea) and young athletes who were dreaming about a gold medal while training at Taedong River (North Korea) came together to give joy to the entire Korean Peninsula.”

 The Koreas, still technically at war after their 1950-53 conflict ended in an armistice, have fielded 60 athletes in combined teams in the three sports along with larger contingents for their respective national squads.

 Athletes from both countries paraded into the opening ceremony together last weekend behind the “unification” flag, which features the outline of the peninsula in blue on a white background.
-It took a week to reap the medals, a big achievement considering the joint canoe crews only had three weeks to prepare for the games.
+It took a week to reap the medals.

-“But I noticed that the North and South Korean athletes’ fighting spirit was so high after watching them train in hot weather,” Kim was quoted as saying by Yonhap.
+“But I noticed that the North and South Korean athletes’ fighting spirit was so high after watching them train,” Kim was quoted as saying by Yonhap.
 “As I saw our boat going forward with the athletes’ combined effort and strength, I felt the united power of Korea.”

-In the 500, the Koreans finished the six-team final in 2 minutes, 24.788 seconds to hold off China and Thailand.

-There could be more gold for the Koreas, too, with the combined women’s basketball team reaching the semifinals with a 106-63 win over Thailand.
+There could be more gold for the Koreas, too, with the combined women’s basketball team reaching the semifinals.

 South and North Korea have entered joint teams in previous international events, starting with the 1991 table tennis world championships, and more recently at the Winter Olympics in Pyeongchang, South Korea.

-The women’s ice hockey team at the Olympics gained huge support despite losing all of its games, and inspired more cooperation.
+The women’s Olympic ice hockey team gained huge support despite losing all of its games, and inspired more cooperation.

-The women’s basketball team, featuring nine South Koreans and three from the North, will play Taiwan in the semifinals, with the winner advancing to the gold-medal game.
-Taiwan beat the Koreas by two points in the group stage last week.
+The basketball team, featuring nine South Koreans and three players from the North, next plays Taiwan.

+North Korea produced a sister act when Olympic champion Rim Jong Sim won the 75-kilogram weightlifting division a day after her younger sibling Rim Un Sim won the 69-kilogram class.

+Capping a day of athletics that started with the furthest event and finished with the fastest, Asian record-holder Su Bingtian won the 100 meters in a games record 9.92 seconds.

+The 18-year-old from the earthquake-ravaged island of Lombok got a good taste of life in the fast lanes, finishing seventh in a personal best 10.20.

+In rhw women’s 100, Nigeria-born Bahrain sprinter Edidiong Odiong dipped late to finish in 11.30 and edge India’s Dutee Chand and 2014 champion Wei Yongli in a photo finish.

-Track and field competition entered a second day with world champion Rose Chelimo winning the women’s marathon for Bahrain in a hot and humid race.
+World champion Rose Chelimo won the women’s marathon for Bahrain in 2 hours, 34 minutes, 51 seconds.

-The Kenya-born Chelimo had a big lead by the 30-kilometer mark and won in 2 hours, 34 minutes and 51 seconds.

-Chelimo represented Kenya internationally before switching to represent Bahrain ahead of the 2016 Olympics in Rio de Janeiro.
-She won the world championships title in London last year.

-Keiko Nogami held off North Korea’s Kim Hye Song for silver, finishing more than 1 ½ minutes behind Chelimo.

-The final of the men’s 100 meters is among the finals in track on Sunday night.
+Among the other athletics finals, world championship silver medalist Salwa Naser won the women’s 400 in 50.09 seconds, holding off world junior champion Hima Das of India, and Sudan-born world championship bronze medalist Abdalelah Hassan won the men’s 400 for Qatar in 44.89.

+China picked up golds from world champion Gong Lijiao in the women’s shot put and 2015 world championship bronze medalist Wang Jianan in the long jump.

-While China is dominating the medals standings at the games, there won’t be any gold, silver or bronze added in men’s singles in badminton, a sport the nation loves.
+While China is dominating the medals standings, there won’t be any gold, silver or bronze added in men’s singles in badminton, a sport the nation loves.

-Chen Long lost to Indonesia’s Anthony Sinisuka Ginting 21-19, 21-11 in the quarterfinals, meaning China is set to miss a medal in the men’s singles for the first time since 2002, and only the second time since 1970.
+Chen Long lost to Indonesia’s Anthony Sinisuka Ginting 21-19, 21-11 in the quarterfinals, meaning China is set to miss a medal in the men’s singles for just the second time since 1970.

-Jonatan Christie, another local hope, upset top-seeded Shi Yuqi in the second round.